 While learning a new concept, each robot has to decide whether to fuse the current concept with a previously known concept or include it as a new one.
-Tables 1 and 2 show the probability vectors of the PC features based on shape (v_P^1) and of the SIFT features (v_S^1) obtained by Robot 1.
-Tables 3 and 4 show the probability vectors of the PC (v_P^2) and SIFT (v_S^2) features obtained by Robot 2.
-In these tables the coincident information is represented in bold.
+Table 1 shows the probability vectors of the PCA features based on shape (v_P^1) and of the SIFT features (v_S^1) obtained by Robot 1.
+A similar table is obtained by Robot 2 (for details see [16]).
+In Table 1 the coincident information is represented in bold.